JimmyKenMerchant/RaspberryPi/README.md

 3. Structure of System.

 * This system is using, so called, Assembler Cascaded Rule (ACR).
 To code with Asm, for readability, I use a rule as described below.
 There are two essences, "indents by tabs" and "labels like postal addresses".
 Note that ACR is not my invention, and it has been used by wise developers.
 One advantage is ACR is close to the flowchart on paper to write the system.
 Before discovering ACR, visit [ARM Information Center](http://infocenter.arm.com/help) and enter ARM Architecture Reference Manuals.
 Instruction set quick reference cards are good to know what is going on with ACR.
-This system is premised on assembling and compiling with gcc-arm-none-eabi, one of ARM cross compilers.

 ```assembly
 /**